 - Insider Tip: There are sometimes yoga classes happening here, so check in with the mall schedule to find out if there’s a class on soon.

-6. Nose Hill Park
+Go For A Walk In Nose Hill Park

 Just northwest of the city of Calgary is a beautiful expanse of grassland.
 Nose Hill Park covers 11 kilometers of ground, with several hiking trails for the outdoor adventurer in us all.
 While the park is relatively flat (Calgary is technically in the Canadian prairies even though it is a more westerly city), there is still a massive abundance of wildlife and flora to observe.

-7. Bowness Park
+Play In Bowness Park